Muscle Strength and Aging: “Review Trivita’s Myohealth Essential Amino Acids”

 Experts have expressed the role of branched-chain amino acids in the management of diseases and the general immune function.

 For instance, a study published in 2018 by Nutrition and Metabolism pointed out the role of BCAAs in muscle wasting disorders.
 It concluded that they offer a therapeutic benefit in the case of chronic renal failure.
-However, newer strategies and extensive research are required to highlight the role of these amino acids in cases of liver cirrhosis, trauma, sepsis, urea cycle disorders, burn, and cancer.
+However, newer strategies and extensive research are required to highlight the role of these amino acids in cases of liver cirrhosis, trauma, sepsis, urea cycle disorders, burns, and cancer.

 Myohealth From Trivita — The Ultimate Answer to Muscle Structure